alfoudari/manifold/README.md

 }
 ```

-All the above attributes can be set directly, however `Args` is added for further flexibility:
+All the above (exported) attributes can be set directly, however `Args` is added for further flexibility:

 ```go
 Args: map[string]string{